• Skip to content

 Acne can be mild, moderate or severe.
 It depends on the number of pimples or cysts you have, the size of the pimples or cysts, and the type.

-Your child should see a GP if they have mild acne and it hasn’t improved after 6-12 weeks of using the treatment described below.
+• They have mild acne, and it hasn’t improved after 6-12 weeks of using the treatment described below.

-If your child has moderate to severe acne, painful cysts or scarring, they should see a GP.
+• They have moderate to severe acne, painful cysts or scarring.

-You should also see a GP if acne is upsetting your child or they’re worried about the way it looks.
+• Their acne is upsetting them, or they’re worried about the way it looks.

 Your GP might refer you to a dermatologist.